Groundbreakers Part 2

 As I discussed in the R&B portion of my last post, the cover song has had a lot to do with the development of most genre and none more so than Rock and Roll.
 If I piggyback on this idea and I can point to dozens of songs but here I will talk about just a few.
 All of these tunes I have brought up in past posts but today they bear mention as groundbreakers.

 Sam Phillips, as mentioned above is well known to have ‘discovered’ Elvis in 1953 along with numerous other recording artists, and of course as the founder of Sun Records.
-He really deserves a big nod as a groundbreaker.
+As much as it was his Secretary/Partner and Record Producer Marion Keisker that first recorded Elvis, Phillips really deserves a big nod as a groundbreaker.
 Not only for the artists he recorded such as Howlin’ Wolf, Jerry Lee Lewis or Johnny Cash but his determination to create something different.
 It was his ear that caught Elvis singing the above song and he decided to record and release it.
 While it’s true other things were happening in Rock and Roll he was a key element of its early development.
 Sun produced so many songs that are now iconic, such as: “Blue Suede Shoes” by Carl Perkins, “I Walk the Line”, by Johnny Cash, “Great Balls of Fire” by Jerry Lee Lewis and although Roy Orbison would find greater success after he left Sun Records in 1958 he recorded some great sides like “Ooby Dooby”.
 He also wrote the hit song “Claudette” in 1957, first recorded by the Everly Brothers.
 Sam Phillips would sell Elvis’s contract to RCA Records, later he would ‘lose’ all of his artists that either went on to larger companies and bigger paychecks or just migrated to other labels and management.

 Chuck Berry ‘adapted’ the music from the Western Swing song “Ida Red” (recorded by Bob Wills and his Texas Playboys) in 1938 and in 1955 he released “Maybellene”.
 Now Bob Wills version of “Ida Red” is also an adaptation of the song with the same name from the ‘Fiddlin’ Powers & Family’ in 1925.
 Sorry about the rabbit hole here but it’s also based on the 1878 popular song written by Frederick W. Root, “Sunday Night”.
 So it’s a long story about song credits on this one (I’ll save you from that) however, I did read that Berry was going to call the song “Ida Red”, but Leonard Chess (founder and part owner of Chess Records in Chicago) spontaneously renamed it after looking at a box of Maybelline cosmetics in the studio left behind by one of the recording artists.
 Hence the odd spelling to avoid a lawsuit.